Pyr-0/42-Inception/README.md

 <br>

-In order to build our containers, each will need a set of instructions that can install the corresponding dependencies for each Service to run and this instructions are writen in a file called `Dockerfile`
+In order to build our containers, each will need a set of instructions that can install the corresponding dependencies for each Service to run and this instructions are written in a file called `Dockerfile`

 **DOCKERFILE\'S  MAIN SYNTAX**:<br>
 ```Docker